 She was a wonder junkie.
 In her mind, she was a hill tribesman standing slack-jawed before the real Ishtar Gate of ancient Babylon; Dorothy catching her first glimpse of the vaulted spires of the Emerald City of Oz; a small boy from darkest Brooklyn plunked down in the Corridor of Nations of the 1939 World’s Fair, the Trylon and Perisphere beckoning in the distance; she was Pocahontas sailing up the Thames estuary with London spread out before her from horizon to horizon…Drumlin, like many others she had known over the years, had called her an incurable romantic; and she found herself wondering again why so many people thought it some embarrassing disability.
 Her romanticism had been a driving force in her life and a fount of delights.
 Advocate and practitioner of romance, she was off to see the Wizard.

-Awe is a unique emotion which, according to psychologist Dacher Keltner, is an experience which gives you goosebumps.
+Awe is a unique emotion.
+According to psychologist Dacher Keltner, it is an experience that gives you goosebumps.
 This is putting it simply, of course.
 Awe is a complex emotion: it occurs in response to various stimuli; it is similar to both wonder and fear; and it has a transcending quality to it, putting us in the presence of something vast (like a star-filled sky or information about the universe).

 Awe is a precious experience available to both the religious and non-religious.
 It has sometimes been questioned whether an atheist can feel awe at something if it’s simply the product of randomness and natural processes.
 However, there is nothing really simple or unimpressive about the Grand Canyon taking shape over the span of millions of years.
 This is one reason why the natural world as we see it today is so awe-inspiring if a reason has to be given at all.